michalsnik/ember-content-placeholders/README.md

 ### Available components and properties

 * root `fake-content`
-  * Bollean `animated` (default: true)
+  * Boolean `animated` (default: true)
-  * Bollean `rounded` (default: false) - border radius
+  * Boolean `rounded` (default: false) - border radius
-  > properties from root component are automatically passed down to each yielded component, so they can be overriden whenever necessary per comoponent case
+  > properties from root component are automatically passed down to each one of yielded components, so they can be overriden whenever necessary per comoponent case

 * yield `fake.heading`